novel-yet-trivial/BASC-Archiver/README.rst

 -  Can be restarted at any time.
 -  Threaded downloading to download multiple files at the same time.

-The **thread-archiver** replaces the typical “Right-click Save As, Web Page Complete” action, which does not save full-sized images or JSON.
+The **thread-archiver** replaces the typical "Right-click Save As, Web Page Complete" action, which does not save full-sized images or JSON.
 It works as a guerilla, static HTML alternative to Fuuka.